muneer78/muneer78.github.io/_posts/2024-07-14-starbucks.md

 tags: stories, tumblr
 ---

-[This](https://katjohnadams.tumblr.com/post/171462690508/katjohnadams-anais-ninja-blog) is such a great story:
+This [Starbucks fan fic](https://katjohnadams.tumblr.com/post/171462690508/katjohnadams-anais-ninja-blog) is such a great story:

 > *Actual conversation I had at register:*
 >